 Entrance into the Cutting Edge Program require that the student:

 Students are encouraged to apply at least one year in advance.
 September 1st - November 30th (one year prior to entry).
 If the student wants to be admitted for Fall 2025, they should apply in the Summer or Fall of 2024.
-Student who interview will be notified of admittance status in February.
+Students who interview will be notified of admittance status in February.

 Admission to the Cutting Edge Program is based on several factors.
 We typically receive more applications than we have available spots for interviews.
 Submitting the application materials does not guarantee an interview or admission into the Cutting Edge Program.
 We recommend families begin preparing their materials by September.

 Applications should include the following: